-- (2) AUTHORIZATION: - Cell phones and/or pagers shall not be issued to any employee without prior authorization in accordance with City policy. - (3) PROVISION OF CELL PHONES AND/OR PAGERS: The City may purchase, or otherwise provide under a lease rental contract, cell phones and/or pagers for City employees.
+- (2) AUTHORIZATION: Cell phones and/or pagers shall not be issued to any employee without prior authorization in accordance with City policy. - (3) PROVISION OF CELL PHONES AND/OR PAGERS: The City may purchase, or otherwise provide under a lease rental contract, cell phones and/or pagers for City employees.
 Those employees who are issued a City cell phone and/or pager shall follow the guidelines and procedures set forth in this policy for the purchase and use of cell phones and/or pagers.
-For purposes of this policy, City employees may include part-time, seasonal, and temporary staff. - (4) CELL PHONE AND/OR PAGER ACQUISITION: Once an employee is authorized to be issued a City cell phone and/or pager, the department head shall monitor its use. - (5) BUSINESS USE AND LONG DISTANCE CALLING: To keep cell phone expenses to a minimum, users are requested to access regular (land line) phones as much as possible when calling local numbers.
-However, since long distance calling is included with the cell phone at no additional charge, long distance business calls should be made with a cell phone whenever possible.

-(6) RESTRICTIONS ON USE OF CITY-ISSUED CELL PHONES AND PAGERS:
+For purposes of this policy, City employees may include part-time, seasonal, and temporary staff. - (4) CELL PHONE AND/OR PAGER ACQUISITION:

+Once an employee is authorized to be issued a City cell phone and/or pager, the department head shall monitor its use. - (5) BUSINESS USE AND LONG DISTANCE CALLING: To keep cell phone expenses to a minimum, users are requested to access regular (land line) phones as much as possible when calling local numbers.
+However, since long distance calling is included with the cell phone at no additional charge, long distance business calls should be made with a cell phone whenever possible. - (6) RESTRICTIONS ON USE OF CITY-ISSUED CELL PHONES AND PAGERS:

+(a)

-(a) Personal Calls Prohibited
+Personal Calls Prohibited

 Should an employee need to make or receive an emergency call on a rare basis of a personal nature on the City's cell phone, or should the employee accidentally make or receive a personal call on the City's cell phone, such use shall not be in violation of this policy unless such personal use may constitute abuse and is extreme or becomes repetitive in nature, in which case such use shall result in discipline up to and including discharge.
-Emergency or rare accidental calls shall be reported to their Department Head within thirty (30) days of their occurrence.
+City-issued cell phones and pagers shall not be used for personal use, calls or texts.
+Emergency or rare accidental calls shall be reported to their Department Head-Manager within thirty (30) days of their occurrence.